-If the student is absent from two meetings with a success coach, the student will be dropped from all enrolled courses.
-A hold preventing future registrations will also be added to the student account until the student meets with the Dean of Academic Support and Student Success.
+If the student is absent from two meetingswith a success coach, the student will bedropped from all enrolled courses.
+A holdpreventing future registrations will alsobe added to the student account until thestudent meets with the Dean of Academic-Support & Student Success.

-Students who are on academic probation and fail to increase their cumulative GPA to a 2.0 or above at the end of the semester will be placed on academic suspension the following semester.
+2. Students who are on academic probation and fail to increase their cumulative and semester GPA to a 2.0 or higher will be placed on academic suspension and will not be permitted to return to Victoria College until one long semester (fall or spring) has elapsed.
+Once the long semester is complete, the student's academic standing reverts to academic probation and they can enroll in classes.